 If your child is diagnosed with lambdoid synostosis, he or she will need surgery.
 We offer two types of equally successful surgeries for lambdoid synostosis:

 - Endoscopic craniosynostosis repair.
 St. Louis Children’s Hospital helped pioneer this minimally invasive procedure.
 Most children go home the next day after endoscopic lambdoid synostosis repair.
+View photo examples of our patients who have had this prodedure.

 - Open craniosynostosis repair surgery.
 Our surgeons are experts in performing traditional, open surgery for lambdoid synostosis repair.
+View photo examples of our patients who have had this procedure.

 Is There a Non-Surgical Option to Treat Lambdoid Synostosis?